-5.4 Public Key Cryptography Support
+D. Public Key Cryptography Support

-Public key cryptography support has been incorporated into the kernel's native CryptoAPI [4] as a part of TransCrypt.
+Public key cryptography support has been incorporated into the kernel's native CryptoAPI [6] as a part of TransCrypt.
 A generic asymmetric key API has been integrated that provides an interface to call public key encryption, decryption, signature generation and verification functions from within the kernel.
 Public key cryptosystems such as RSA are implemented as kernel modules underlying the generic asymmetric API.
-The Multi Precision Integer support patch recently ported to the kernel [13] is used to provide the underlying math functions.

-It must be noted that a scheme that calls on a user-space service for only certificate verification is as insecure as one in which all public key management and operations occur in user-space.
+The Multi Precision Integer support patch recently ported to the kernel [15] is used to provide the underlying math functions.
+However, a scheme that calls on a user-space service for only certificate verification is as insecure as one in which all public key management and operations occur in user-space.
 Thus, a skeletal Public Key Infrastructure support library must also be integrated into the kernel that provides functionality to decode and parse Base64-encoded PEM format X.509 certificates, verify their validity and extract the public key.